klaudiosinani/taskbook/readme.md

 ### Star Item

 To mark one or more items as favorite, use the `--star`/`-s` option followed by the ids of the target items.
-The functionality of this option is the same as the one of the, above described, `--check` option.
+The functionality of this option is the same as the one of the above described `--check` option.

 ```
 $ tb -s 1 2 3